 The ECB also cut its main refinancing rate to 0.05 percent from 0.15 percent previously and drove the overnight deposit rate deeper into negative territory, now charging banks 0.20 percent to park funds with it.

-The Federal Reserve is on the verge of halting its own program of bond-buying, encouraged by a steady stream of encouraging signs on jobs and growth in the United States.
+The U.S. Federal Reserve is on the verge of halting its own programme of bond-buying, encouraged by a steady stream of reasonably encouraging signs on jobs and growth on the other side of the Atlantic.

-But the jury is still very much out on when the Fed can raise interest rates.
-The ADP jobs report on Thursday showed private payroll growth of 204,000 for August, a bit less than forecast by economists, but in line with expectations for Friday's U.S. broader jobs data out of the Labor Department.
+But the jury is still very much out on when it can raise interest rates.
+The ADP jobs report on Thursday showed private payroll growth of 204,000, a bit less than anticipated, but in line with expectations for Friday's U.S. jobs data out of the Labor Department.
 Economists are expecting payroll growth of 225,000 jobs.

-(Reporting by Michael Connor in New York; Editing by Chizu Nomiyama and Leslie Adler)
+(Reporting By Michael Connor in New York; Editing by Chizu Nomiyama)